notexplosive/love2d-nx/README.md

 ## With JSON

 The json file needs to live `/scenes` or some subdirectory therein.
-You'll then need to load it with `Scene.fromPath` as seen above
+You'll then need to load it with `Scene.fromJson` as seen above

 The following will run `awake()` and then `setup("someString", {argTable = 420}, 69, nil)`